Nerwyn/custom-card-features/README.md

 Toggles have a special template variable `checked`. `checked` gives you the current boolean value of the feature.
 By default this value is true if the feature value is in the allow list `true, yes, on, enable, enabled, open, opening, 1` or if it's numeric cast is greater than 0.
 You can disable numeric checks and switch to checking a block list `false, no, off, disable, disabled, closed, closing, 0, undefined, null` using the configuration UI.
 You can also set a custom allow/block list.

 In addition to the default Home Assistant toggle feature style toggle, you can also make the toggle appear as a Material Design checkbox, a Material Design 2 switch, or a Material Design 3 switch.
 The Material Design checkbox and switch options use theme colors instead of the feature color, and have been carefully designed to follow the Material Design specifications.
 See the [styles section](#css-styles) below for more information on which variables they use.
-The Material Design 3 switch in particular is made to work best with [Material You Theme](https://github.com/Nerwyn/material-you-theme).
 If you choose one of the checkbox or switch options and do not provide an icon or label, the feature will only use the minimum width necessary to show the toggle, instead of being equal width to any other features in the row.

 Toggles feature three icons!
 There's the icon normally shown alongside the label, and additional checked and unchecked icons.
 For the default toggle the normal icon and label will appear on the toggle thumb while the checked/unchecked icons will appear in the toggle background.
 For the Material Design toggle options, the normal icon and label will appear inline with the checkbox/switch, and the checked/unchecked icons will appear within the checkbox or on the switch thumb.

+## Material Design 3 Variants

+Buttons, selectors, sliders, and toggles have Material Design 3 variants designed using the [Material Design 3 specifications](https://m3.material.io/).
+While they can be used with any theme, they work best with Material You [Theme](https://github.com/Nerwyn/material-you-theme) and [Utilities](https://github.com/Nerwyn/material-you-utilities).
+When used with this theme and its companion module, the Material Design 3 variants will follow theme colors rather than parent card colors.

+## Custom Features Card

+If you want to use these features without a normal parent card, you can!
+Create a custom features card and then create custom features rows within that.
+You can go even further and increase feature height and set the card to transparent to use the custom features as cards themselves.

 # How To Use

 This project now has a fully featured configuration user interface!
 To get started, install this project using HACS.
 Then go to a dashboard and create a tile card, or any other card that supports card features.
 The entity ID can be anything you like.
-Click `ADD FEATURE` and then `Custom features row`
+Click `Add feature` and then `Custom features row`

 All custom features are encapsulated in a custom features row.
 This allows you to add multiple custom features to a row, apply overall CSS styles, and change the widths of features in the row relative to each other using the `flex-basis` CSS property.
 You can add a custom features row just like any default feature, except that this feature is available for all entities.